yuzhang17/edx_notes/software_construction_object_oriented_design/notes.md

 - Parameter types must remain as shown in the diagram, but the names within each method can be chosen individually.
 - If a loop box is drawn, place all calls within the loop box into a loop in the implementation.
 Make a design choice about what kind of loop to use.
 - If a conditional box is drawn, place all calls within the conditional box into a condition (if-statement) in the implementation.

+### 8: Design Principles
+#### 7.1 Module Overview
+**Things You'll Learn**

+- How to use the single-responsibility principle to reduce coupling and increase cohesion in your code
+- How to use the Liskov substitution principle to ensure your class hierarchies are creating good design
+- How to refactor code to fix design problems and adhere to these design principles

+#### 7.2 Introduction to Design Principles

+#### 7.3  What are Design Principles?

+- We introduce the concept of Object-Oriented Design Principles.
+- Design principles help guide the way we create software to attain certain very important software qualities, such as maintainability, and readability.
+These principles help code to age gracefully.
+- We look at two principles out of the collection of OOD principles called SOLID: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation and Dependency Inversion.
+Of those we will look at Single Responsibility and Liskov Substitution.

+#### 7,4 Single Responsibility Principle

+**Technical points in this video:**

+- The Single Responsibility Principle indicates that each class should be centered around one cohesive concept
+- When adding new functionality, consider into which class it would best fit
+- If, over time, a class seems like it has more than one responsibility, it can be split into two separate classes

+- A symptom of having two responsibilities is having multiple clusters of methods, with each cluster referring to their own data within the class.
+Each cluster may represent its own responsibility, and may be best separated into its own class.